vEnhance/web.evanchen.cc/input/coursework.md

 - <b>(SCUM) Student Colloquium in Mathematics</b> [(pdf)](notes/SCUM.pdf)<br>
   Not a class, but free dinner and math lectures every Wednesday.

-There's also a page for the [one semester I led 18.02 recitation](1802.html).

 ## {{ hl("harvard", "Harvard College") }}